-5.1.1.
+5.1.
 Child Play

-The predicted noise from all children playing outside is compliant provided the fences shown in Section 3.1.2. are constructed.
-For sections of the fence that require a minimum surface mass 8 kg/m, brick, limestone or double sheeted Colorbond can be used.
+The predicted noise from all children playing outside is compliant provided the walls shown on the DA Plans are constructed.
+These are to be minimum 1.8 metres high and must be solid, free of gaps and of minimum surface mass 8 kg/m2.
+Such material can be brick, limestone with double sheeted Colorbond also permissible.
+For areas where visual permeability is required, sound-rated plexiglass can be used.